-To make your own advertising definition, figure out what you want to do with your advertising.
+To make your own advertising plan, figure out what you want to do with your advertising.
 Your difficult financial choice is which medium or combination of media to select as you target your market.

 That depends on your specific market and how it makes purchasing decisions.
-You have to go looking for basic market research.
+You have to do basic market research.